preetichablani/Calculator-App/README.md

 2. Open the project in Android Studio.
 3. Build and run the application on an Android emulator or device.

+Project Structure
+MainActivity.java – Handles the main calculator functionality and performs arithmetic operations such as addition, subtraction, multiplication, and division.

+SplashScreen.java – Displays the splash screen when the application starts and redirects the user to the main calculator screen after a few seconds.

+activity_main.xml – Defines the user interface layout for the main calculator screen, including buttons and display area.

+activity_splash_screen.xml – Defines the layout design for the splash screen that appears when the application launches.

+AndroidManifest.xml – Contains essential information about the application, including activities, permissions, and the app's entry point.

+SplashScreen

 Author

 Preeti Chablani